theme-next/theme-next.org/source/docs/third-party-services/external-libraries.md

 * pace-theme-material
 * pace-theme-minimal

-By default NexT uses `pace-theme-minimal` theme.
+By default NexT uses `minimal` theme (pace-theme-minimal).
 You can configure it by editing values in `pace.theme` section in {% label primary@theme config file %}.

 {% code lang:yml hexo/_config.yml %}
 pace: